 Detailed information on conducting a search and maximising your strategy can be found in our Library Guides:

-When was it published or posted?
-Has it been updated or revised?
+When was the source published or posted?
+Has it been updated or revised since?

 Are you comfortable citing this?

 Where does it come from?
-Is it supported by correct evidence?
+Is it reliable?
+Is it supported by evidence?

 If it is a website, what is the source?
 For example: government (.gov), university (.ac), organisation (.org)?